 VantageScore previously publicized percentages, with payment history making up 40%, credit age and mix at 21%, credit utilization at 20%, balances at 11%, recent credit applications at 5%, and available credit at 3%.
 However, they currently use the “influential” monikers, so those percentages may no longer be accurate.

 Both VantageScore and FICO require different lengths of credit history for your score to be generated.

-This means that new credit users may be able to see their VantageScore, but not their FICO Score.
-So if you can’t access your FICO Score and you only recently opened up your first line of credit, you may need to wait at least half a year before a score shows up.
+Accordingly, new credit users may be able to see their VantageScore but not their FICO score.
+Therefore, if you can’t access your FICO score and you only recently opened up your first line of credit, you may need to wait at least half a year before a score shows up.

 Importance Of Credit Inquiries

 VantageScore deduplicates all credit inquiries within a 14-day window — even those of different types.
 However, if you have multiple inquiries more than 14 days apart, they’ll be counted as separate, potentially harming your score more drastically than a single inquiry might.